maxsonBraunLab/cutTag-pipeline/README.md

 chmod +x ~/.config/snakemake/slurm/slurm*
 ```

-### Snakemake + SLURM + Singularity integration
+### Snakemake + SLURM + Singularity/Apptainer integration

-**NOTE:** The `~/.config/snakemake/slurm/config.yaml` file contains settings for SnakeMake to interact with SLURM and, optionally, Conda or Singularity.
-If you already have an exisiting SLURM profile configured to run Snakemake with Conda (i.e., includes settings like use-conda, conda-prefix), then you will need to create a separate profile for running Snakemake with Singularity.
+**NOTE:** The `~/.config/snakemake/slurm/config.yaml` file contains settings for SnakeMake to interact with SLURM and, optionally, Conda or Singularity/Apptainer.
+If you already have an exisiting SLURM profile configured to run Snakemake with Conda (i.e., includes settings like use-conda, conda-prefix), then you will need to create a separate profile for running Snakemake with Singularity/Apptainer.
 To do this:

 1. Copy contents of base slurm profile into another folder for slurm_singularity profile: